 Commonly, people forget to add the right information about a patient.
 The wrong date of birth or insurance ID number could lead to the wrong person getting charged.
 If you don’t have the right insurance provider information, the claim might never reach the right people.

-If you document things poorly after a procedure, it’ll be much more difficult to make the claim.
+If you document things poorly after a procedure, it will be much more difficult to make the claim.
 The insurance company or the patient might raise a red flag and think that the claim is false.
 The biller can contact the provider if more information is needed.

 Some insurers still need to see a physical claim in pen and ink.
 If the explanation of benefits isn’t attached to the claim, then it’s going to be harder to find the error.
 If the codes used are unclear to the insurer, that could spell trouble for an office trying to get paid.